argo-universe/.github/profile/README.md

 We welcome contributions from anyone who is interested in GitOps, ArgoCD, or Kubernetes.
 You can contribute to Argo Universe by submitting pull requests, opening issues, or sharing your thoughts and ideas.

 We believe that by collaborating with others, we can improve and expand our knowledge and share it with the world.
+Please take a look at the [Contribution Guidelines](/CONTRIBUTING.md).

 ## License